poudel-bibek/poudel-bibek.github.io/content/posts/2024/1/index.md

 while i< k:
 	# somewhere inside
 	i+=1
 ```

-3. Principle of `not materializing unnecessary data structures`.
+3. Principle of `not materializing unnecessary data structures` Or "there are ways to know about things without creating the thing".

-There are ways to know about things without creating the thing.
 For example:

 a.
 To know the length of the longest sequence, you don't have to create the actual sequence.
 You can just keep track of the length as you go.